The ‘c’ word. Credit. Maintaining good credit is key to healthy personal finance. It helps you access loans, mortgages and even phone contracts.

 Your card comes with a pre-approved credit limit, which is the maximum amount of money you can spend until the balance is paid back.

-Each month you receive a statement which details your outstanding balance, the minimum payment required, the payment due date, and details of any interest charges.
+Your monthly statement shows your outstanding balance, the minimum payment required, the payment due date, and any interest charges accrued.

 Reasons to get a credit card